SigmazGFX/1-4_Controller/README.md

 Some people may wish to change the passcode to something else, or utilize more than 4 buttons.
 You may enter up to 18 total button presses from any of the 8 buttons in any order. (i.e. 162853644212531687)

-To program a custom passcode press and hold buttons/switches 1,2,& 4 and then power up the controller.
+To program a custom passcode press and hold buttons connected to D2, D3, & D5 and then power up the controller.
 The LED at D13 will start out illuminated and then will turn off.
 At this time you will release the buttons/switches.
 In 3 seconds the LED at D13 will flash rapidly(20x) indicating that the controller is switching into programming mode.